rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 Noted Challenges
 ------

-- Since ES has removed direct suppport for plugins from 5.x, it has been lotmore difficult to setup plugins for ES.
+- Since ES has removed direct suppport for we plugins from 5.x, it has taken little more effort to setup plugins.
 We are given two choices: setup plugin as native to Kibana or self-host in a web server.

-- ELK tools are very much dependent to the version of ES.
+- ELK tools are very much dependent on the version of ES.
 This means we need to always keep an eye on the compatibility matrix to make sure we dont' break things when we upgrade ES or the plugins we use.

 - Several open tools requires that we build the packages ourself.
 Because they are built from different tools, we have to prepare and install their dependencies like python, pip, setuptools, cx_Freeze etc...